-I'm often asked whether mornings of fasted cardio are the best way to burn fat.
+I'm often asked whether fasted cardio is the best type of cardio for weight loss.
 My answer is yes ... and no. When it comes to the physiology and biochemistry of the human body, nothing is simple.
 Throw exercise on top of normal daily functions, and things become even more complicated.
 So what do the experts say?

 Some research does actually show that when you do cardio fasted in the morning, you burn up to 20 percent more fat.
 A recent study from the UK published in the "British Journal of Nutrition" found that when subjects were fasted during morning cardio they burned 20 percent more fat than when they had a meal beforehand.
 Several earlier studies show similar results.

 Fasted cardio in the morning is effective because as you sleep and fast overnight your body conserves its precious carb stores and leans toward mobilizing fat for fuel.
 The story doesn't end here, however.
 Your body also breaks down amino acids into glucose overnight, so fasted morning cardio mobilizes more fat and potentially more amino acids for fuel, which isn't ideal if building muscle is your primary goal.
 This isn't a huge problem as long as you consume a fast-digesting protein like whey, along with some slow-digesting casein, after your cardio.